web3/web3.js/docs/web3-eth.rst

 All Ethereum addresses returned by functions of this package are returned as checksum addresses.
 This means some letters are uppercase and some are lowercase.
 Based on that it will calculate a checksum for the address and prove its correctness.
-Incorrect checksum address will throw an error when passed into functions.
+Incorrect checksum addresses will throw an error when passed into functions.
 If you want to circumvent the checksum check you can make an address all lower- or uppercase.